seanlynch/srl-nodes/README.md

 # SRL's nodes

 This is a collection of nodes I find useful.
+Note that at least one module allows execution of arbitrary code.
+Do not use any of these nodes on a system that allow untrusted users to control workflows or inputs.

 # Nodes